Friedrich Ancillon: Career

-In 1817, Ancillon became a councillor of state, and in 1818 director of the political section of the ministry for foreign affairs under Count Bernstorff.
+In 1817 Ancillon became a councillor of state, and in 1818 director of the political section of the ministry for foreign affairs under Count Bernstorff.
 In his chief's most important work, the establishment of the Prussian Zollverein, Ancillon had no share, while the entirely subordinate role played by Prussia in Europe during this period, together with the personal part taken by the sovereign in the various congresses, gave him little scope for the display of any diplomatic talents he may have possessed.
+During this time he found plentiful leisure to write a series of works on political philosophy, such as the Nouveaux essais de politique et de philosophie published in Paris 1824.

+In 1828 Ancillon published in Berlin Zur Vermittlung der Extreme in den Meinungen and passed judgement on the English constitution.
+His contemporary Friedrich Christoph Dahlmann was a German liberal and reckoned that all "new European states" should aspire to the English constitution.
+Ancillon was a German conservative and published a more balanced opinion.
+He regarded the English constitution as a historic document and wrote "the power of England, as well as the perfection of commerce and of the mechanism of productive work in this country' by other elements as the English constitution like in particular the strong importance of self-government and the weak presence of state officials."

-During this time he found plentiful leisure to write a series of works on political philosophy, such as the Nouveaux essais de politique et de philosophie (Paris, 1824).
-In May 1831 he was made an active privy councillor, was appointed chief of the department for the principality of Neuchâtel, in July became secretary of state for foreign affairs, and in the spring of 1832, on Bernstorff's retirement, succeeded him as head of the ministry.
+In May 1831 Ancillon was made an active privy councillor, was appointed chief of the department for the principality of Neuchâtel, in July became secretary of state for foreign affairs, and in the spring of 1832, on Bernstorff's retirement, succeeded him as head of the ministry.

 By the German public, to whom Ancillon was known only through his earlier writings and some isolated protests against the "demagogue-hunting" in fashion at Berlin, his advent to power was hailed as a triumph of liberalism.
 They were soon undeceived.
-Ancillon had convinced himself that the rigid class distinctions of the Prussian system were the philosophically ideal basis of the state, and that representation "by estates" was the only sound constitutional principle; his last and indeed only act of importance as minister was his collaboration with Metternich in the Vienna Final Act of 12 June 1834, the object of which was to rivet this system upon Germany forever.
+Ancillon had convinced himself that the rigid social class distinctions of the Prussian system were the philosophically ideal basis of the state, and that representation "by estates" was the only sound constitutional principle.

+His last and indeed only act of importance as minister was his collaboration with Klemens von Metternich in the Vienna Final Act of 12 June 1834, the object of which was to rivet this system upon Germany forever.
 When he died, he was the last of his family.
 His historical importance lies neither in his writings nor in his political activity, but in his personal influence at the Prussian court, and especially in its lasting effect on the character of Frederick William IV.